Users will love you for itInnerview: Help the world make progress

 Employee Journey Mapping

-Employee Journey Mapping is a visual or strategic process used by organizations to understand and improve the complete experience of employees throughout their time with the company.
-It involves identifying key stages, touchpoints, and emotions employees encounter from recruitment to exit, helping to enhance engagement, satisfaction, and retention.
+Employee Journey Mapping is a process used by organizations to visualize and understand the complete experience an employee has throughout their time with the company.
+It involves identifying key stages, interactions, and emotions employees go through, from recruitment to exit, to improve their overall experience and engagement.

-Synonyms: Employee Experience Mapping, Workforce Journey Mapping, Staff Journey Mapping, Employee Lifecycle Mapping
+Synonyms: Employee Experience Mapping, Workforce Journey Mapping, Employee Lifecycle Mapping, Staff Journey Mapping

 question mark